NACCB will accept Interactive Session proposals for a minimum of 1 hour and a maximum of 2 hours.

 Criteria for Selection

 All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2022 Scientific Program Committee.
 Applicants will be notified about the status of their proposals and any requested revisions by early winter 2021.
+Applicants in the 2nd ‘bonus’ round will be notified in March 2022.
 We encourage proposals that prioritize diversity among invited speakers and organizers, from individuals or groups involved in cutting edge conservation science or practice.
 Broad or specific relevance to the conference theme, Restoring Connections & Building Resilience in a Changed World, is encouraged but not a selection criterion for interactive sessions.

 To increase the probability that your proposal will be selected, please consider the following criteria carefully: